gaf3/turinginaflash/README.md

 ## Run locally

+(Note: only tested this on a Mac)

-Make sure you have docker installed and then
+Make sure you have [Docker](https://www.docker.com/products/docker-desktop) installed and then

 `docker-compose up`